 The progress found in the history of mathematics is not a one-way motor road (in any case a thing never seen outside the world of metaphors!).
-In an image formulated by the historian of mathematics Moritz Cantor in 1875, it is to be compared to a river landscape with so many streams - streams which, with bendings and turnings, bifurcations and reunifications, have a tendency to run in the same direction, towards the same ocean.
+In an image formulated by the historian of mathematics Moritz Cantor in 1875, it is to be compared to a river landscape with so many streams-streams which, with bends and turns, bifurcations and reunifications, have a tendency to run in the same direction toward the same ocean.
 If progress exists in the history of civilizations, it will be of the same kind.

-Appendix A

-Problems for the reader
+Appendix A: Problems for the Reader

-The problems presented in Chapters 1 to 4 were so different one from the others that it was necessary to accompany each of them by a copious commentary.
-In order to allow the reader who likes so to penetrate some Old Babylonian texts without being held firmly by the hand, this appendix contains problems in translation only or at most accompanied by the most necessary clarifications.
+The problems presented in Chapters 2-5 were so different one from the others that it was necessary to accompany each of them with a copious commentary.
+In order to allow the reader who may like to explore some Old Babylonian texts without being held firmly by the hand, this appendix contains problems in translation only, or at most accompanied by the most necessary clarifications.
 Some are counterparts of problems that were presented above and come from the same tablets.